abarker/pytest-helper/doc/sphinx_docs/index.rst

-Alternately, you can download or clone the repository directory from `the pytest-helper GitHub pages <https://github.com/abarker/pytest-helper>`_ and then install using `pip install .` or `python setup.py install` from the root directory (pip is preferred).
+Alternately, you can download or clone the repository directory from `the pytest-helper GitHub pages <https://github.com/abarker/pytest-helper>`_ and then install using either `pip install .` or `python setup.py install` from the root directory (pip is preferred).
 In lieu of installing you can just add the `pytest_helper/src` subdirectory to your `PYTHONPATH` environment variable.

 Functions to help in running tests